ESA-APEx/apex_documentation/interoperability/geospatial_explorer.md

   the map.
 * `baseSources`: A required array of strings for sources with a `swipe` type.
 Each string should match the name property of another source.
 Describes the layers to be render on the "left" side of a comparison layer.
 * `clippedSource`: A required string for sources with a `swipe` type.
 The string should match the name property of another source.
 Describes the layer to be render on the "right" side of a comparison layer.
-* `images`: Only required for sources of type: 'cog'.
+* `images`: Only required for sources of format: `cog`.
 An array of objects that contain a URL property pointing to a COG resource.
 Replaces the 'url' property for this source type.
 Allows loading multiple GeoTiffs into one layer.
-* `normalise`: Only required for sources of type: 'cog'.
+* `normalise`: Only required for sources of format: `cog`.
 Boolean that configures the map to normalise the raster pixel values to between 0 and 1.
 False by default.
 * `isBaseLayer`: Optional boolean that determines if the layer should be treated as a base layer.
 Base layers are always active and cannot be toggled.
 * `level`: A required integer for sources of type `statistical`.
 Ideally starting at 0, this integer describes the hierachy of statistical sources.
 Higher integers should represent more complex and granular vector datasets.
 Used to provide the statistics feature UI and mantain performance for large vector datasets.